MUSIC IN THE CHAPEL

 Mission Statement of Spirituality and the Arts at St. Gertrude

 St. Benedict encouraged artistic expression in monastic life.
-The Benedictine Community of the Monastery of St. Gertrude fosters awareness of the sacred moment, tending the inner life and the beauty of creation.
-An inclusive community, we welcome the manifestations of beauty in our world and nurture its artistic possibilities.
+The Center for Benedictine Life at the Monastery of St. Gertrude fosters awareness of the sacred moment, tending the inner life and the beauty of creation.
+An inclusive community, all manifestations of beauty in our world are welcomed while nurturing artistic possibilities.

 Art is essential to the contemplative path.
 It expresses new ways to “see” the invisible and participate with the Divine and the human.
 The visible and invisible inform each other.
 The monastic and the artist live parallel lives of devotion.
 Through communal sharing and hospitality, they honor the abiding mystery of creation.

-We embrace the mysteries of spiritual experience and artistic expression.
-We provide silence, time and space for discernment, humility and focus.
-We wish to help the creativity in all to flourish and deepen.
+The Center for Benedictine Life embraces the mysteries of spiritual experience and artistic expression.
+While providing silence, time and space for discernment, humility and focus, the wish is to help the creativity in all to flourish and deepen.
 Beauty comes not only from head and hand but from heart and soul.